ipavl/notepad-10k/README.md

 Notepad 10k
 ================

-Author: Ian P (ippavlin)
+Author: Ian P (ipavl)

 Notepad 10k is a "Notepad" clone written in Visual Basic .NET.
+It supports languages to be changed "on the fly" as of July 30th, 2013.
+Sample languages are included in the source code for demonstration purposes, though they may not be perfect as they were created using Google Translate.

+The included languages are:

+* English
+* French
+* Spanish
+* Finnish
+* Japanese

-The source-code of the program is approximately 10kb without any commented lines.
+The source-code of the program is approximately 10kb without any commented lines, prior to adding switching languages on the fly support.

 LICENSE